pprp/PicoNAS/README.md

 # PicoNAS

 PicoNAS is a modularized NAS Framework designed for One-Shot NAS.
+It is built on top of PyTorch and supports multiple NAS algorithms and datasets.

 ## Overview

-This repository includes the benchmark for NAS-Bench-101, NAS-Bench-201, NATS-Bench, Macro-NAS-Bench.
+This repository includes the benchmarks:

+- NAS-Bench-101
+- NAS-Bench-201
+- NAS-Bench-301
+- NATS-Bench
+- Macro-NAS-Bench.

 This repository support multiple NAS algorithms: